Senegalese wrestling

-Senegalese wrestling (Njom in Serer, Lutte sénégalaise or simply Lutte avec frappe in French, Làmb in Wolof, Siɲɛta in Bambara) is a type of folk wrestling traditionally performed by several Senegambian tribes, from the Wolofs to the Serers and now a national sport in Senegal and parts of The Gambia, and is part of a larger West African form of traditional wrestling (fr.
+Senegalese wrestling (Njom in Serer, Lutte sénégalaise or simply Lutte avec frappe in French, Laamb in Wolof, Siɲɛta in Bambara) is a type of folk wrestling traditionally performed by the Serer people and now a national sport in Senegal and parts of The Gambia, and is part of a larger West African form of traditional wrestling (fr.
 Lutte Traditionnelle).
 The Senegalese form traditionally allows blows with the hands (frappe), the only one of the West African traditions to do so.
 As a larger confederation and championship around Lutte Traditionnelle has developed since the 1990s, Senegalese fighters now practice both forms, called officially Lutte Traditionnelle sans frappe (for the international version) and Lutte Traditionnelle avec frappe for the striking version.
+This activity predates the modern-day countries of Senegal and Gambia, and Senegambian wrestling is perhaps more historically and geographically correct.

 History

-It takes its root from the wrestling tradition of the Wolof – formally a preparatory exercise for war among the warrior classes depending on the technique.
-In Wolof tradition, wrestling is divided into different techniques with mbapate being one of them.
-It was also an initiation rite among the Wolof.
-The Word Làmb derives from the Wolof drum called Làmb.This particular type of drum, once reserved for grand occasions, was used to enliven wrestling sessions—the famous làmb—where skilled percussion brought rhythm and energy to the matches.
+It takes its root from the wrestling tradition of the Serer people – formally a preparatory exercise for war among the warrior classes depending on the technique.
+In Serer tradition, wrestling is divided into different techniques with mbapate being one of them.
+It was also an initiation rite among the Serers, the word Njom derives from the Serer principle of Jom (from Serer religion), meaning heart or honour in the Serer language.
 The Jom principle covers a huge range of values and beliefs including economic, ecological, personal and social values.
 Wrestling stems from the branch of personal values of the Jom principle.
-One of the oldest known and recorded wrestlers in present-day Senegal was the Wolof Abdou Rahmane Ndiaye Fallang.
-There was also Boukar Djilak Faye (a Serer) who lived in the 14th century in the Kingdom of Sine.
+One of the oldest known and recorded wrestlers in present-day Senegal was Boukar Djilak Faye (a Serer) who lived in the 14th century in the Kingdom of Sine.
 He was the ancestor of the Faye Paternal Dynasty of Sine and Saloum (both Kingdoms in present-day Senegal).
 The njom wrestling spectacle was usually accompanied by the kim njom – the chants made by young Serer women in order to reveal their gift of "poetry" (ciid in Serer).
-In Wolof, Bëre refers to traditional wrestling (combat), while Làmb denotes an organized event that brings together multiple wrestling matches (Bëre).
-In Sereer, Maafir refers to traditional wrestling (combat), and Njom represents an event where multiple Maafir matches are grouped.
-Làmb was observed and documented in Wolof territory, particularly in Kajoor, between 1785 and 1788 by the French explorer Villeneuve.
-Some terminologies associated with Senegalese traditional wrestling are from Wolof culture and language and include such concepts as Bàkk, Bàkku, Tuus, Léewtoo, Roofoo (derived from roof), Botti (from its opposite Boot), Nooju, Sukkarbi (from sukk), Seŋoor, Gal gal, Pàdd um biir, Pàdd um biti, Song, and Mbapat (derived from mbap, which in Wolof means "a way of falling").
-The Sereer people have their own wrestling terminologies.
+The Wolof word for wrestling, Laamb, derives from the Serer language Fara-Lamb Siin (Fara of Mandinka origin whilst Lamb of Serer origin) the chief griot who used to beat the tam-tam of Sine called Lamb or Laamb in Serer.
+The lamb was part of the music accompaniment of wrestling in pre-colonial times as well as after Senegal's independence.
+It was also part of the Njuup tradition (a conservative Serer music repertoire, the progenitor of Mbalax).